Business rates reductions

 - as hotels, guest and boarding premises and self-catering accommodation.

-If you think your business may be eligible, email email@example.com and include the following information:
+If you have not received this discount and you think your business may be eligible, email email@example.com and include the following information:

 - name of ratepayer